Civil duty time off

 When you return from civil duty, you must report your actual time taken for this time off in Workday (campus) or in Kronos (medical centers).

-As a supervisor, you should:
+As a manager, you should:

 - Process civil duty time off requests according to your department’s usual approval procedure.
 You may ask the employee to request a civil duty deferral from the court only if the time off will create a significant hardship for departmental operations.